cloudfoundry/app-autoscaler-release/src/acceptance/README.md

  | **use_existing_space**                  |  optional   |        alse        |                                                                                                                                                                                                                                                                                                                              |

 #### Buildpack Names
-Many tests specify a buildpack when pushing an app, so that on diego the app staging process completes in less time.
-The default names for the buildpacks are as follows; if you have buildpacks with different names, you can override them by setting different names:
+Many tests specify the buildpack when pushing an app, so that the app staging process completes faster.
+The default name for the buildpack is as follows; if you have a "binary buildpack" with a different name, you can override it by setting a different name:

-* `java_buildpack_name: java_buildpack`
-* `nodejs_buildpack_name: nodejs_buildpack`
+* `binary_buildpack_name: binary_buildpack`

 #### Capturing Test Output
 If you set a value for `artifacts_directory` in your `$CONFIG` file, then you will be able to capture `cf` trace output from failed test runs.
 When a test fails, look for the node id and suite name ("*Applications*" and "*2*" in the example below) in the test output: